-Nonprofit organisations rely heavily on community good-will and public engagement to attain desirable social goals.
-Brand building and public relations can attract financial support, consumer and organisation loyalty, as well as creditability and talents.
-Social marketing is the application of marketing concepts and techniques to influence specific behaviors for social good.
-This course adopts a mode of professional practicum to cover the concepts and tools for nonprofit to design, implement and manage marketing strategies consistent with the social values and positioning of the organisation and supporting brand building.
-Students will learn how to conduct competitive analyses and market segmentation; understand target audience needs; develop and launch new offerings; explore opportunities for social entrepreneurship and product development; and understand and adapt marketing philosophies to threats and opportunities in the current environment.
+Nonprofit organisations, characterised by having a wide range of stakeholders, rely heavily on community goodwill and public engagement to attain desirable social goals.
+Building a strong brand with appropriate marketing and public relations strategies can help nonprofit organisations strategically attract financial support, volunteers, beneficiaries, talents, as well as strengthen organisational identity, cohesion and capacity.
+Social marketing, which refers to the application of marketing concepts and techniques and integration with other social science approaches, can effectively help influence specific behaviours that benefit individuals and communities for social good.
+Successfully branded nonprofits enable themselves to gain greater attention and capacity to mobilise the community for creating greater social good when applying social marketing technique.
+This course adopts a mode of professional practicum to cover the essential concepts and tools for nonprofit to formulate branding and social marketing strategies, which synchronise with the social values and positioning of the organisation.
+Students will also learn the basic concepts of nonprofit marketing, digital marketing and PR functions as well as how to develop a marketing plan, conduct competitive analyses and market segmentation; understand target audience needs and how to adopt marketing philosophies to overcome threats and reap the opportunities in the current environment.
+Veteran professionals will be invited to share their invaluable experiences in class and students will be provided the opportunity to support a local nonprofit organisation in an actual marketing project through the course assignment.
+Assessment: 100% coursework